0jonjo/woche/README.md

 # Woche

 Woche is a collection of Bash scripts that assist in managing weekly tasks.
 It enables the creation of a new Markdown file for the current week and the addition of tasks to specific days.
-Woche, meaning 'week' in German, uses German day names (Montag, Dienstag, Mittwoch, Donnerstag, Freitag, Samstag, and Sonntag) for educational purposes.
+Woche, meaning 'week' in German.
 You can choose between options with the names of the days in English or German.

 ## Features